0wain/filament-chunked-file-uploads/README.md

 # Filament Chunked File Upload

 This packages allows for chunking file uploads.
 It's VERY hacky and messy, but it works (I think).
+I wrote this package to work around the 100MB Cloudflare limit.

 ## How to use
 1. Install the package using `composer require owainjones74/filament-file-upload-chunke`